aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/java/custom-tex-formats/typesetting-custom-tex-formats/_index.md

 import util.Utils;
 ```

-Now, let's break down the process into a series of step-by-step instructions:

-## Step 1: Create Format Provider
+### Step 1: Create a Format Provider

-Begin by creating a format provider using the file system input working directory.
-This directory will house your custom TeX format file.
+The `FormatProvider` points to the folder that contains your custom TeX format (`customtex.fmt`).
+Replace **Your Output Directory** with the actual path on your machine.

 ```java
 final FormatProvider formatProvider = new FormatProvider(
 		new InputFileSystemDirectory("Your Output Directory"), "customtex");
 ```

-## Step 2: Set Conversion Options
+### Step 2: Set Conversion Options

-Create conversion options for your custom format, specifically tailored to the ObjectTeX engine extension.
+Configure the job to use the ObjectTeX engine (the engine that works with custom formats).
+Here we also set the job name, input directory, and output directory.

 ```java
 TeXOptions options = TeXOptions.consoleAppOptions(TeXConfig.objectTeX(formatProvider));